 Shelton State Community College provides support for non-US citizens desiring to attend Shelton State on either an initial F-1 student visa or as a transfer student desiring to complete a program of study as a continuing F-1 student.
 In an effort to help non-US citizens move toward their educational goals, the College has trained personnel equipped to answer questions, provide information, and offer support.
 Additionally, students may receive assistance in completing the appropriate paperwork to maintain their immigration status while moving toward degree completion.
 Information regarding policies and procedures, along with appropriate forms and contact information related to international student enrollment is available at www.sheltonstate.edu.
-Students may also visit the Office of Enrollment Services located on the first floor of the Martin Campus.
-For assistance in other areas, contact the Office of Specialized Student Services at 205.391.2942.
+For additional assistance, students may visit the Office of Student Engagement located on the first floor of the Martin Campus or at 205.391.2375.